-If you have time to visit only one college in Oxford, Christ Church is a good choice.
+If you are spending only a weekend in Oxford and have to chose one college to visit, Christ Church is a good choice.

 The sumptuous buildings that look more like a castle will have you in awe from the beginning to the end of your visit.

 Christ Church was built on the site of a former monastery and has striking buildings from every century since it was founded in 1546.

 It has a number of architecturally significant buildings, including my favourite one, the Meadow Building, built in 1863 in the Venetian style.; There’s also Tom Quad (The Great Quadrangle), amazing and very picturesque on sunny days; Christ Church Cathedral and its breathtaking nave with vivid windows, memorials and a remarkable stone vault ceiling designed to create an image of heaven; The Staircase, with its majestic vaulted ceiling; and The Hall, the famous dining hall that was the inspiration of Hogwarts’ Great Hall in the Harry Potter series.